-South Sound 911’s Fire Communications currently employs 26 fire communications personnel in dispatch and supervisory positions.
-These employees provide unified fire and EMS dispatch services for 18 fire agencies in Pierce County, 24 hours a day, seven days a week.
+South Sound 911’s Fire Communications currently employs 26 highly trained professionals in fire dispatch and supervisory positions.
+These employees provide unified fire and EMS dispatch services for 17 fire agencies in Pierce County, 24 hours a day, seven days a week.

 South Sound 911’s Fire Communications and the communications center at the Tacoma Fire Department continue to work collaboratively with Law Enforcement Communications for the transfer of fire and emergency medical calls to their respective dedicated dispatch centers.